Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: The Proposed Approach

 \subsection{Implementation Details}

-\textbf{Backbone.} We adopt a DLA-34~\cite{dla} network architecture without deformable convolutions as our backbone.
+\textbf{Backbone.} We adopt a DLA-34~\cite{dla} network architecture without DCN as our backbone.
 During training, we set the input resolution of the network as $380 \times 1280$.
-The spatial size of the feature map from the backbone is $\frac{380}{R} \times \frac{1280}{R}$, where $R=4$ represents the down-sampling factor of the backbone CNN.
+The spatial size of the feature map from the backbone is $\frac{380}{R} \times \frac{1280}{R}$, where $R=4$ represents the down-sampling factor.

 \textbf{Optimization loss.} The optimization objective of our deep detection framework follows a multi-task learning setting, and consist of classification and regression losses for both the 2D and 3D predictions.
 Specifically, we train the heatmap prediction with the focal loss~\cite{focalloss}.
 The branches for offsets and dimensions in both the 2D and 3D detection are trained with $\mathcal{L}$1 losses.
 The branch for the orientation predictionn is trained with a MultiBin loss following~\cite{monopair, centernet}.
-Based on~\cite{monopair, uncertainty}, we use an $\mathcal{L}$1 loss with heteroscedastic aleatoric uncertainty for the depth estimation~(More details are illustrated in Appendix).
+Based on~\cite{monopair, uncertainty}, we use an $\mathcal{L}$1 loss with heteroscedastic aleatoric uncertainty for the depth estimation.

 \textbf{Training:} We use a batch size of $32$ and train the overall deep network for 140 epochs on $6$ NVIDIA 1080ti GPUs.
 To alleviate overfitting, we adopt data augmentation techniques including random scaling, random horizontal flipping, and random cropping for the 2D detection, and random horizontal flipping for the 3D detection, respectively.
 We use the Adam optimizer with 1e-5 weight decay to optimize the full training loss as described in~\cite{monopair}.
 The initial learning rate is 1.25e-4, which is dropped by multiplying $0.1$ after the $90$-th and the $120$-th epoch.
 To make train stable, we apply the linear warm-up strategy for learning with the geometric network module in the first 5 epochs.